Diane Montagna

-Diane Montagna, born in the United States, is a journalist and author known for her in-depth coverage of the Catholic Church, its doctrines, and its politics.
+Diane Montagnais an American journalist and author known for her in-depth coverage of the Catholic Church, its doctrines, and its politics.
 She started her career in journalism by translating papal addresses for Zenit News Agency during the pontificate of Pope Benedict XVI.
 Later, she served as a translator for the English edition of the Vatican newspaper, L’Osservatore Romano.

-Her work has also appeared in notable Catholic publications such as the National Catholic Register and Humanitas Christian Anthropological Review.
+Her work has also appeared in Catholic publications such as the National Catholic Register and Humanitas Christian Anthropological Review.
 Prior to her current role as the Rome correspondent for the Catholic Herald, she served in the same capacity for LifeSiteNews and for the English edition of Aleteia for several years.
 In addition to her journalism career, she has also taught children’s and adult faith formation classes.

 Montagna holds a License in Sacred Theology from the International Theological Institute, Gaming, Austria and a B.A. in Italian.